 Tools and equipment:

-I sincerely hope you’ve enjoyed today’s recipe and video for this Colorful Autumn Leaves Apple Pie as much as I’ve enjoyed bringing it to you.
+I sincerely hope you’ve enjoyed today’s easy recipe and pie crust design as much as I’ve enjoyed bringing it to you.

 Kudos Kitchen by Renée ~ Cooking up artistically delicious family-friendly dishes from my Kudos Kitchen to yours!

 Until we eat again, I hope you have a delicious day!